j3channel/StreamElementsWidgets/Channel Points/Slash-Bot/README.md

 ### Commercials
 You can set up to three different rewards to handle three different commercial lengths.
 If you don't need any, just leave the **Channel Points Name** field blank of any you do not require.

-**Channel Points Name** - Name of the channel point reward to trigger a commercial. *NOTE: Must be written exactly as shown on your Twitch Channel!*
+**Channel Points Name** - The *exact* name of the channel point reward to trigger a commercial. *NOTE: Can be left blank if not required*.

 **Advert Length** - Length (30/60/90/120/150/180 seconds) of the commercial to run.